Swift–Hohenberg equation

 where u = u(x, t) or u = u(x, y, t) is a scalar function defined on the line or the plane, r is a real bifurcation parameter, and N(u) is some smooth nonlinearity.

 The equation is named after the authors of the paper, where it was derived from the equations for thermal convection.

-The webpage of Michael Cross contains some numerical integrators which demonstrate the behaviour of several Swift–Hohenberg-like systems.
+Another example where the equation appears is in the study of wrinkling morphology and pattern selection in curved elastic bilayer materials.

+The Swift–Hohenberg equation leads to the Ginzburg–Landau equation.